 The aim of the MDMSN is to give students a broad understanding of rural life, the health of rural communities, and the organisation and delivery of rural and remote health services, with the goal of encouraging more practitioners to consider a career in rural or remote medical practice.

-Every year, there are 24 places offered in the Dubbo Stream and it is only available to students eligible for Commonwealth Supported Places.
+Every year, 24 places are offered in the Dubbo Stream and it is only available to students eligible for Commonwealth Supported Places.
 There are pathways available for Indigenous students and those with rural backgrounds.

 Subsidised onsite accommodation is available for Year 1 students in the Dubbo Stream.